John Wilkes Booth Biography - A Review

 Lincoln Assassination Conspirators and Events

 I had not read a book of the last days of Lincoln before this read.
 What I knew was from articles, TV and history book chapters.
-I found this book interesting and exciting to read.
+This book is interesting and exciting to read.

 The author used his own studies, deep interest and visits to most related sites to analyze what Wilkes' attitudes were, and the attitudes of the era, as well.
-I found out if you had no income you probably did not own a gun or even a horse.
+It was interesting to discover, that if you had no income in mid-19th century, you probably did not own a gun or even a horse.